‘What on Earth Did You Just Eat?’ & Other Puppy Mysteries

 Yes, there are many mysteries that arise when dealing with doggy digestion.
 But with love and conscientiousness, we can keep our canines safe and healthy.
 Happy sleuthing.

-Ron Rutherford is a trainer and writer from Boise, Idaho.
+Written by Ron Rutherford, trainer and writer from Boise, Idaho.
 He and his pups, Boscoe and Sam, have experienced many mysteries in their years together.
 He writes with wireless dog fence provider, Havahart Wireless.